che-incubator/chectl/README.md

 There are two channels of `chectl`: `stable` and `next`

 Stable is for all tagged versions of Eclipse Che.
-Next is updated after each commit/Pull Request being merged in master branch.
+Next is updated after each commit/Pull Request being merged in master branch of the [Chectl repository](https://github.com/che-incubator/chectl).

 If you're using Windows x64, here is how to install chectl by using one single PowerShell command: